Who we are

-Credit card details are not stored on our servers, but are securely stored on the payment gateways - CyberSource and PayPoint - employed by the Biochemical Society.
+Credit card details are not stored on our servers, but are securely stored on the payment gateways - CyberSource and PayPoint - employed by the Biochemical Society and Portland Press Ltd.

 Bank details are collected during online grant and bursary applications, to ensure rapid payment is made to successful applicants.
 This information will be held for as long as necessary to fulfil the stated purpose, and then permanently deleted.

-The Biochemical Society’s policy is not to disclose any personal information that we hold on you to any unrelated third party, except where you have given your express consent for us to do so or where required by law.
+The Biochemical Society and Portland Press’s policy is not to disclose any personal information that we hold on you to any unrelated third party, except where you have given your express consent for us to do so or where required by law.

 Arrangements are occasionally made with suppliers of goods and services (such as other scientific societies for their mailings to be sent to members).
 All material is carefully vetted and the mailing list is never released to third parties.
 The Biochemical Society may use your email address for the purpose of notifying you about products, services, events or activities of relevance to you.
 If you tell us that you do not wish us to use your personal information for a particular purpose, we will not do so.